-BARRIE, Ontario -- Student Transportation Inc., an industry leader in school transportation, safety and fleet services, announced it will hold a conference call and live audio webcast on Tuesday, February 13, 2018 at 11:00 a.m.
-(ET) to discuss its results for the second quarter of fiscal year 2018 ended December 31, 2017.
+BARRIE, ONT CANADA — Student Transportation, Inc., an industry leader in school transportation, safety and fleet services, announced it will hold a conference call and live audio webcast on Tuesday, February 13, 2018 at 11:00 a.m.
+(ET).
+The company will discuss its results for the second quarter of fiscal year 2018 ended December 31, 2017.

 A news release announcing STI’s results will be issued prior to the call.

-The call will be hosted by Denis Gallagher, Chairman and Chief Executive Officer, and Patrick Walker, Executive Vice President and Chief Financial Officer.
-Following management's presentation, there will be a brief question and answer session for analysts and institutional investors.
+The call will be hosted by Denis Gallagher, Chairman and Chief Executive Officer, and Patrick Walker, executive VP/CFO.
+Following management’s presentation, there will be a brief question and answer session for analysts and institutional investors.

 To access the rebroadcast for up to 30 days, visit www.RideSTBus.com.

 Founded in 1997, Student Transportation, Inc. (STI) is an industry leader in school transportation, safety and fleet services.
 STI operates more than 13,500 vehicles, providing customers with the highest level of safe and reliable student transportation, management, logistics and technology solutions throughout the U.S. and Canada.
 Services are delivered by drivers, dispatchers, maintenance technicians, managers, information technology professionals and others, who are caring members of their local communities.
 For more information, please visit www.RideSTBus.com.